chidam333/pw/README.md

 ## Vanakam everyone 🙏
 # My first website
 ### Feedback is highly appreciated
-*The following website is mainly made using following technologies*
+*The website is mainly made using following technologies*
 - *HTML*
 - *CSS*
 - *BOOTSTRAP*